Employment, Internships, and Volunteering

 To be considered an internship, rather than a part time job, the experience must have an intentional and significant focus on student learning and a defined beginning and end date.
 Internships often center around defined projects with clear objectives, rather than routine unit operations.

-Both F-1 and J-1 status allows students to apply in advance for "training" authorization for internship participation.
+F-1 status allows students to apply in advance for "training" authorization for internship participation.

 What is Volunteering?